Contents

 12. Update your router’s firmware

 To ensure your router is performing as well as it possibly can, you can update its firmware.
 Manufacturers typically issue firmware updates every few months to keep their hardware running as efficiently and securely as possible.
-Some modern routers will perform this update automatically.
+Some modern routers will perform these updates automatically.

 To install a new update manually, you’ll need to go to the manufacturer’s website and download the appropriate firmware file from there.
 Searching for “[your router brand + model] firmware” should help you find it.